These directions will assist the user in properly cutting stainless steel tubes.

-- Place duct tape on the clamp of the cut-off saw and to all other areas where the tube will touch the metal in order to protect the surface from getting scratched while being cut
+- Place duct tape on the clamp of the cut-off saw and to all other areas where the tube will touch the metal to protect the surface from getting scratched while being cut

-- Mark cutting point, clamp the tubing in place and commence the cut
+- Mark cutting point, clamp the tubing in place, and commence the cut

 - Immerse the cut end into water to cool the cut tube